newchuyalong/libgdx-learning/Project-Setup-Gradle.md

 ### Running from the command line

 ### Running from the command line
-Once you have the ANDROID_HOME environment varaible pointing ath the Android SDK, you can use the following to run gradle tasks:
+Once you have the ANDROID_HOME environment variable pointing at the Android SDK, you can use the following to run gradle tasks:

 On Windows:
 `gradlew clean`
 On Mac IS or linux